WilmerRS/pet-store-api/README.md

 - [x] Create, Search, Update and Get all operations for pets
 - [x] CRUD operations for categories
 - [x] CRUD operations for status
+- [x] Pictures for pets and image treatment

 ## 🐻‍❄️ HTTP Schema